karthikeya03/Drive-Ready/SUBNETTING.md

 - **New Subnet Mask**:
   - Convert the new mask to decimal: 255.255.252.0
-  - New slash value: /22
+  - New slash value: /22 `(32-10)` the default value is 32 and remove the number of zeroes : 10.

 #### STEP 4.
 Number of Hosts and Networks
 - **Number of Addresses per Subnet**: \(2^{10} = 1024\) (includes network and broadcast addresses)